How to buy shares in Roma

 Alternative ways to invest in Roma

-If you’d prefer not to invest directly in Roma, you could invest in some of its sponsors or global partners.
+You can’t invest directly in Roma, but you could invest in some of its sponsors or global partners.
 Football club sponsors provide funds directly to football clubs to buy new kit and equipment as well as travel to games.

 Other clubs you can buy shares in

 Interested in buying shares in another football club?
-Luckily Roma isn’t the only football team you can buy shares in – you can also buy shares in clubs such as Manchester United, Celtic and Borussia Dortmund amongst others.
+Luckily there are some – you can buy shares in clubs such as Manchester United, Celtic, Lazio and Borussia Dortmund, among others.
 See the table below for all the current football clubs that you can buy shares in.

 ClubCountryLeague